weaveworks/weave/site/proxy.md

     host1$ docker $(weave proxy-config) ps

-The proxy can be stopped with
+The proxy can be stopped independently with

     host1$ weave stop-proxy

+or in conjunction with the router and weaveDNS via `stop`.

 If you set your `DOCKER_HOST` to point at the proxy, remember to revert to the original setting.